pitastrudl/wekanwiki/Install-Wekan-Docker-in-production.md

 **Note:** we want to preserve the port 80 on the host, so we bind Wekan on port 8081.
 This port 8081 will next be bound to a vhost in apache (thus on port 80).

-**Note:** to start the wekan containers automatically on boot, use the `restart: always` policy. e.g.
+**Note:** to start the wekan containers automatically on boot, use the `restart: always` policy on both containers. e.g.
   ```
   wekan:
     image: mquandalle/wekan
+    restart: always
+    ...

+  wekandb:
+    image: mongo
     restart: always
     ...
   ```